 Download a PDF map of accessible/disabled parking spaces downtown.

-Roam Public Transit serves all areas of in the town and connects with all main attractions in Banff National Park.
+Roam Public Transit serves all areas of in the town and connects with all main attractions in Banff National Park, including the Gondola, Johnston Canyon, Lake Minnewanka, Lake Louise and Tunnel Mountain Campground.

 The Town of Banff is 4-square kilometres in size.
 The municipality cannot expand into the national park.
-The Town can’t add parking.
 The limited parking in the town site is in high demand by the 4 million visitors each year.
 Visitation is increasing by 2% every year.
-Until late June 2021, public parking remains free.
-Consequently, many drivers circle the small downtown core looking for a parking stall as close to their destination as possible, resulting in traffic congestion, idling vehicles and frustrated drivers.
+Until late June 2021, public parking remained free.
+Consequently, many drivers circled the small downtown core looking for a parking stall as close to their destination as possible, resulting in traffic congestion, idling vehicles and frustrated drivers.
 Paid parking zones and free parking areas create incentives that will make parking stalls more frequently available downtown.
-Free parking for people planning a longer stay is hassle-free in the parking lots just outside downtown.
+Free parking for people planning a longer stay is hassle-free in the parking lots just outside the downtown core.

 More parking availability